rebien-artesano-digital/sai/README.md

 Description

-SAI is a powerful tool for creating virtual assistants that can understand natural language and perform complex tasks in SaaS applications.
+SAI is a powerful tool for creating virtual assistants that can understand natural language and perform complex tasks in  applications.
 With its simple installation process and flexible configuration options, SAI enables developers to create intelligent and efficient chatbots that can enhance the user experience.

 The installation process of SAI is straightforward and can be completed in just a few steps.
 Once installed, developers can configure the library to work with their specific SaaS application and customize its functionality as needed.